Prakashmathi15/GAME-CENTER/README.md

 2. **Rock Paper Scissor (RPS) Game**: Users can play the Rock Paper Scissor game by clicking on the provided link.
 The game's title changes color when hovered over.
 3. **SNAKE GAME**:  Users can play the snakegame by clicking on the provided link.
 The game's title changes color when hovered over.
+4.  **CHESS GAME**:  Users can play the chessgame by clicking on the provided link.
+The game's title changes color when hovered over.
 ## Project Structure

 The project consists of the following files and directories: